warpedcodemonkey/aftp-demo/README.md

 # AFTP-DEMO
-Demo for Automation for the People
+Demo for Automation for the People.
+Creates Lambda, CloudFormation Stack, API Gateway Rest API, and an IAM Role.

 ## Getting Started